CTC Capital Management LLC Acquires New Stake in Uranium Energy Corp. (NYSEAMERICAN:UEC)

 CTC Capital Management LLC acquired a new stake in Uranium Energy Corp.
 (NYSEAMERICAN:UEC – Get Rating) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor acquired 12,600 shares of the basic materials company’s stock, valued at approximately $49,000.

 Other institutional investors and hedge funds have also bought and sold shares of the company.
-D L Carlson Investment Group Inc. acquired a new stake in Uranium Energy in the fourth quarter valued at $39,000.
+D L Carlson Investment Group Inc. bought a new stake in Uranium Energy during the fourth quarter valued at $39,000.
 Raymond James Financial Services Advisors Inc. bought a new stake in Uranium Energy during the first quarter valued at $47,000.
 Virtu Financial LLC bought a new stake in Uranium Energy during the second quarter valued at $34,000.
 KBC Group NV boosted its position in Uranium Energy by 37.0% during the third quarter.
 KBC Group NV now owns 10,978 shares of the basic materials company’s stock valued at $38,000 after acquiring an additional 2,967 shares during the last quarter.
-Finally, Western Wealth Management LLC bought a new position in shares of Uranium Energy during the 3rd quarter worth about $47,000.
+Finally, Western Wealth Management LLC bought a new stake in Uranium Energy during the third quarter valued at $47,000.
 40.37% of the stock is currently owned by institutional investors and hedge funds.

 Uranium Energy Trading Up 4.2 %